johnmcfarlane/papers/c++/error-handling.md

 ### Calling a C++ API

-APIs within a program should never try to deal with Dynamically-Enforceable Contract violations resulting from incorrect invocation by users of the API.
+APIs within a program should never try to deal with Unambiguous Bugs resulting from incorrect invocation by users of the API.
 The set of possible violations is often significant and can quickly clutter the implementation.

 ```c++